The lowdown on 3 women’s lockdown hair routines

 The routine:

 During lockdown, I’ve done a lot more conditioning than I used to, which is awesome.
-I use Aunty Jackie’s ‘Quench’ Moisture Intensive Leave-in conditioner, which keepsmy hair hydrated.
+I use Aunt Jackie’s “Quench” Moisture Intensive Leave-in conditioner, which keeps my hair hydrated.
 Another thing I do differently now is to stay in dry twists or braids.
 I used to only do them if I wanted to achieve a curly look, but I’m more comfortable with the look itself now.
 They’re manageable and pretty cute.

 I’ve also stocked up on hairpieces in case I get bored and want to do thick twists or braids.
-Before quarantine, I spent roughly around R1,000 on my hair.
-I buy for longevity and I’m pretty sparing with my products so I actually haven’t spent more than R100 on haircare since quarantine began.
+Before quarantine, I spent roughly R1,000 on my hair.
+I buy for longevity and I’m pretty sparing with my products so I actually haven’t spent more than R100 on hair care since quarantine began.

 My go-to styling trick has definitely been dry twists and if my hair is loose, like in an Afro, I occasionally like to put it into a puff with just a little spritz of water, brush and add a little ORS edge control.

-Right now, I cannot live without the Aunty Jackie’s ‘Quench’, Auntie Jackie’s ‘Half &Half’ Hydrating Silkening Hair Milk and Auntie Jackie’s ‘Balance’ Grapeseed and Avocado oil.
+Right now, I cannot live without the Aunt Jackie’s “Quench”, Aunt Jackie’s “Half & Half” Hydrating Silkening Hair Milk and Aunt Jackie’s “Balance” Grapeseed and Avocado oil.

 If I could choose to have mastered one hair styling technique to make my lockdown maintenance easier, it would definitely be cornrow braiding.
 My cornrows suck — they simply don’t have the range.